AddressFinder/addressfinder-woocommerce/DEPLOYMENT.md

 - readme.txt (Update the stable tag AND the changelog)
 - package.json

-When you are ready to deploy the version to the WooCommerce Store run these commands.
+When you are ready to deploy the version to the Wordpress store run these commands.
-A few minutes afterwards you will see your update in the woocommerce store.
+A few minutes afterwards you will see your update in the Wordpress store.

 ```
 svn co https://plugins.svn.wordpress.org/addressfinder-woo/